palaseus/Adrenochain/docs/DEPLOYMENT.md

-# adrenochain Production Deployment Guide
+# adrenochain Research Deployment Guide

 ## 🚀 **Overview**

-This guide provides comprehensive instructions for deploying adrenochain in production environments.
+This guide provides comprehensive instructions for deploying adrenochain in research and development environments.
 It covers security hardening, monitoring, scaling, and maintenance procedures.

 ## 📋 **Prerequisites**